ooni/translations/Readme.md

 3) Run the script

-## Adding new language to OONI Probe iOS or Android
+## Adding a new language to OONI Probe iOS or Android

 1) Add the new language code to the file supported_languages
 2) iOS only: Add the new language in the XCode project tab